-- (d) a reference to any matters to which the statutory auditor(s) or audit firm(s) draws attention by way of emphasis without qualifying the audit opinion; - (e) an opinion and statement referred to in the second subparagraph of Article 34(1)] of Directive xxx (accounting directive); - (f) In the case of a qualified or an adverse opinion or a disclaimer of opinion, the report shall explain the reasons of such a decision and shall identify and explain material breaches of accounting rules and material breaches of legal requirements including articles of incorporations, that are significant for the governance of the entity or to its continued operation. - [2.
-The report shall be signed and dated by the statutory auditor.
-Where an audit firm carries out the statutory audit, the audit report shall bear the signature of at least the statutory auditor(s) carrying out the statutory audit on behalf of the audit firm.
-In exceptional circumstances Member States may provide that such signature(s) need not be disclosed to the public if such disclosure could lead to an imminent and significant threat to the personal security of any person.
+- (d) refer to any matters to which the statutory auditor(s) or audit firm(s) draws attention by way of emphasis without qualifying the audit opinion; - (e) include an opinion and statement both of which shall be based on the work undertaken in the course of the audit, referred to in the second subparagraph of Article 34(1) of Directive 2013/34/EU; - (f) in the case of a qualified or an adverse opinion or a disclaimer of opinion, the report shall explain the reasons for such a decision and shall identify and explain material breaches and misstatements of the applicable accounting rules and material breaches and misstatements of legal requirements including articles of incorporation, identified in the course of the audit, that are significant for the governance of the entity or to its continued operation and shall provide explanations when the auditor is unable to obtain sufficient and appropriate audit evidence. - (g) identify where the statutory auditor(s) or audit firm(s) is established.